Should I Go to Esthetician School?

 Being an esthetician, a skincare professional, can be a rewarding and lucrative way to make a living, usually at a day spa, resort spa, or medical spa.
 The esthetician's core skills are giving facials, body treatments, and performing waxing.
 More advanced skills include working with machines like IPL and lasers to rejuvenate the skin and permanently remove hair.
 You are also expected to sell skincare products to clients, which can help raise your income through commission.

 Esthetics school is an investment of time, energy, and money.
-Requirements vary from state to state, but the majority of states require that you complete 600 to 1,000 hours of training.
-Full-time school can take four to six months to complete, and part-time school can take up to 9 to 12 months.
+Requirements vary from state to state, but the majority of states require that you complete at least 600 hours of training.
+Full-time school can take an average of six months to complete, and part-time school can take anywhere from 9-12 months.
 The primary purpose of esthetics school is to get you ready to pass the state licensing exam.
 They also teach basic skills that you will need to perfect through experience and sometimes additional classes.

 The Market Realities of Being an Esthetician

 Once you have passed the state exam, what are the market realities?
 While spas are growing, there is much less demand for estheticians than massage therapists.
 Since spas hire fewer estheticians overall, it can be hard to get that first job.

 Also, many massage therapists are going back to school to get their esthetics license so they can give both facials and massage.
 This trend toward dual-licensing has made it even more difficult for estheticians to find full-time work in spas.
 Resort and hotel spas are offering expensive services, so they will prefer to hire estheticians with a few years' experience.
 These are also highly coveted jobs, so the turnover is not usually high.